clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/wp-install.rst

 #.
 Click :guilabel:`Let’s go!`.

 #.
-Enter database connection specifics in the screen that appears as shown in figure 3
+Enter database connection specifics in the screen that appears, as shown in figure 3
    below.

    * Database name:       WordPress
    * Database username:   wordpressuser
    * Database password:   wp-example  (asterisks will not appear in the text box)
    * Database host:  localhost
    * Table prefix:   wp\_

-   Figure 3 shows the completed fields:

    .. figure:: figures/wp-install-3.png
       :alt: Database connection details
       :width:     600

       `Figure 3: Information necessary for WordPress to connect to the database.`

 #.
 Click :guilabel:`Submit` to complete the setup.